-Even our calibration and test equipment gives you built in Error Proofing.
+Even our calibration and test equipment provide built-in Error Proofing.

-When a test transducer is pulled to 120% or more of the rated capacity, the Fail Safe Engineering protocol immediately takes over.
-This protocol tells the operator that the transducer has been pulled beyond capacity to the point that it should be checked for accuracy.
-It also guides the operator into next steps.
+When a test transducer is pulled to 120% or more of the rated capacity, the Fail-Safe Engineering protocol immediately takes over.
+This protocol tells the operator that the transducer has been pulled beyond tool capacity to the point that it should be checked for accuracy.
+It also guides the operator to the next steps.
 And, if the operator makes a mistake, the system guides the operator to issue resolution.

 Error Proofing From A Different Angle: Definition of error proofing and some observations by W. Edwards Deming.

 Finding The Balance: In error proofing "one size fits no one."
 To find what fits in your organization, start with the fundamental question of "How much responsibility for error proofing should be given to the tool and how much should be operator responsibility?"
 This section provides more on this concept.

 Six Error Proofing Scenarios: Error proofing solutions all have trade-offs.
 You can have control or you can have flexibility.
 Rarely do you get both.
 This page looks at error-proofing extremes as well as the middle ground.